Dried Blueberries Market Size and Share

 - June 2025: The U.S. Highbush Blueberry Council (USHBC), in partnership with VentureFuel, announced the launch of the "Blueberry Boost Accelerator", a program developed to identify and support emerging startups redefining the future of blueberries.
 The nine-week hybrid accelerator program connected early-stage, revenue-generating companies utilizing blueberries as a prominent ingredient with leading experts from the blueberry, food, and Consumer Packaged Goods (CPG) industries.
 It aimed to accelerate growth through expert mentorship, tailored commercialization support, and strategic guidance.

 - October 2024: Fruit d'Or, a global leader in cultivating and processing premium cranberries and wild blueberries, announced the launch of Blue d'Or Vitality at SupplySide West 2024.
 Attendees were introduced to this innovative blend of wild blueberry and cranberry powders, which leveraged the combined benefits of these antioxidant-rich fruits.
-Targeted at the sports nutrition and nutraceutical sectors, Blue d'Or Vitality represented the forefront of clean-label, organic solutions, promoting vitality and holistic wellness.
+Targeted at the sports nutrition and nutraceutical sectors, Blue d'Or Vitality represented the forefront of clean-label, organic solutions that promote vitality and holistic wellness.

 Global Dried Blueberries Market Report Scope